alphagov/govuk-design-system-prototypes/source/design-patterns/contribute/_overview.md

 All design patterns have a discussion space, where you can share examples and ask questions.

-If you'd like to go further and suggest actual improvements to the guidance you can do this by raising a pull request on Github.
+If you'd like to go further and suggest actual improvements to the guidance you can do this by raising a pull request on GitHub.

 ## How to develop a new pattern

-We use Github to manage the development of all our design patterns.
+We use GitHub to manage the development of all our design patterns.
 Here's a step by step guide for developing a new pattern.